Simplyauf/Simplyauf/README.md

 - 👋 Hi, I’m AZEEZ UMARFARUQ
+- A Frontend developer
 - 👀 I’m interested in fellow programmer friends
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning JavaScript...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me azeezumarfaruk@gmail.com(gmail)    +2348149660220(phone no)